 Did your ancestor have a great idea and apply for a patent?
+It could give you insight into the mind and creative process of the inventor.
 I will show how the information contained in applying for and acquiring patents, can add interesting details to your ancestors’ lives and assist you with your research.
-You may find details about Citizenship status, Maiden names, Legal Name changes, Death date, Heirs and Employers.
+Find details about Citizenship status, Maiden names, Legal Name changes, Death date, Heirs, and Employers.
+Plus, how popular the invention was in catalogs, newspapers and city directories.

-We will review and discuss the uses of websites like Deceased online, Interment.net, GraveStonePhotos.com, FindAGrave and BillionGraves.
-I’ll also detail how you can help fellow genealogists by volunteering to take photos of gravestones, transcribe headstones or create memorials for posting online.
+We will review the awesome resources of deceased online, Interment.net, GraveStonePhotos.com, FindAGrave and BillionGraves and others to advance your research.
+They have US and International information.
+I’ll also detail how you can help fellow genealogists by volunteering to take photos of gravestones, transcribe headstones or create memorials for posting online and connecting with cousins.

 We will discuss the many ways to reach out to distant living cousins to help you expand your pedigree chart forward in time.
 You may find family treasures, photos, DNA test takers and information that will break down a brick wall.
 We will explore online trees, lineage societies, cemetery indexes, obituaries in newspapers, living people finder websites and social media.

 Indexes make your searches so much easier, but what if you are lost on how to use the index?
 Indexing systems are so complex that they require guides, keys, or tables to decipher.
 We will review and master these indexes: Burr Record, Campbell, Cott System, Liber Index, Page Margin Key Tables, Paul Company Key Table, Russell Key Index, Split Column Indexes, Soundex and Vowel Index.
 They are often the essential to locating ancestors in Probate or Land records online or at a courthouse.

 A census record can give a "snapshot" of a family on a particular day.
 However, we need to search in the Federal, State, Veteran, Agricultural, School, Police and Mortality Censuses.
 Do you take the time to read the column headings, the instructions given to the enumerator on what to enter on the form or the abbreviation codes?
 We will review the directions that can assist your understanding of the answers.